FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Ensure queries display null when no data is available instead of .map error
 - Instead of sending errors to email directly we can read and write to the server file system. with the format that we want.
 And a daily report sent to user.
 - On clicking on a message , it shall be considered as read.

-- Comments section can be bu ilt
+<!-- TERTIARY IMPLEMENT USER TRACKING. -->

+- Improve content section logic.
+Current content section no lesson / video player display is depended on where the first chapter has lesson in it.
+- Confirm data invalidation / refetch upon update - Pay close attention to chapter form behaviour
+- Build comment section.
 - Show data is loading on update
+- Add open sidebar button to content section on small screens when no chapter hence lesson is present.
 - Handle verification using zod two passwords must match b4 registration.

-<!-- TERTIARY IMPLEMENT USER TRACKING. -->

 - If need arises implement user tracking

 ### USING COMPONENT LIBRARIES ( MY GOLDEN RULE )